 What is Return on Net Assets (RONA)?

-Return on net assets is defined as the financial ratio of the net income earned by the business to the overall total of net fixed assets and net assets held by the business.
-The financial metric tries to analyze how much revenue business is able to generate by employing specific assets for its business operations.
+Return on net assets (RONA) is defined as the financial ratioFinancial RatioFinancial ratios are indications of a company's financial performance.
+There are several forms of financial ratios that indicate the company's results, financial risks, and operational efficiency, such as the liquidity ratio, asset turnover ratio, operating profitability ratios, business risk ratios, financial risk ratio, stability ratios, and so on. of the net income earned by the business to the overall total of net fixed assets and net assets held by the business.
+The financial metric analyzes how much revenue a business can generate by employing specific assets for its business operations.

-Components of Return on Net Operating Assets
+Return On Net Assets Explained

 #1 – Physical Assets

 Physical assets are the fixed assetsFixed AssetsFixed assets are assets that are held for the long term and are not expected to be converted into cash in a short period of time.
 Plant and machinery, land and buildings, furniture, computers, copyright, and vehicles are all examples. that the business employs in running business operations.
 These could be in the form of the production plant, machinery, business property, investment propertyInvestment PropertyInvestment property refers to the real estate acquired to earn returns on the investment through rental income, royalties, dividends or future appreciation, usually in the name of an individual investor, a group of investors or an investment company for a short-term or a long-term investment., or equipment.
 These are non-current assetsNon-current AssetsNon-current assets are long-term assets bought to use in the business, and their benefits are likely to accrue for many years.
 These Assets reveal information about the company's investing activities and can be tangible or intangible.
 Examples include property, plant, equipment, land & building, bonds and stocks, patents, trademark. and can be found in the balance sheet section of the business.

 #2 – Current Assets